cwmine/XDSM/ReadMe.md

 >   vol. 46, no. 2, p.
 273-284, 2012.
 DOI 10.1007/s00158-012-0763-y

-Thank A. B. Lambe, J. R. R. A. Martins  for the permmition to develop and share it to us.
+Thank A. B. Lambe, J. R. R. A. Martins to develop and share it to us.